Andrea Oyarzún

 Biography

-Andrea studied Chemical Engineering at the University of Concepcion (Chile).
-She completed her PhD in the same university under the supervision of Prof. Ljubisa Radovic (Carbons Group) on the study of graphene-gas interactions applied to the gasification environment using ab initio calculations ("Thermochemistry and kinetics of oxygen transfer reactions on the graphene surface: A comparison of interactions between NO, O2, H2O and CO2 and carbene-like active sites.").
-She has held an Assistant Professor position at the University of Magallanes (Chile) and was awarded a FONDECYT INITIATION grant on 2017, which allow her to start a computational chemistry group at Universidad de Magallanes.
+Andrea studied Chemical Engineering at the University of Concepción (Chile).
+She completed her PhD at the same university under the supervision of Prof. Ljubisa Radovic (Carbons Group) on the study of graphene-gas interactions applied to the gasification environment using ab initio calculations ("Thermochemistry and kinetics of oxygen transfer reactions on the graphene surface: A comparison of interactions between NO, O2, H2O and CO2 and carbene-like active sites.").
+She has held an Assistant Professor position at the University of Magallanes (Chile) and was awarded a FONDECYT INITIATION grant in 2017, which allow her to start a computational chemistry group at Universidad de Magallanes.

 More recently, Andrea has been awarded a Chilean Scholarship for a two-year postdoc research experience at the University of Cambridge, under the proposal entitled "Morphological effects on the H2 adsorption capacity of carbon materials for on-site hydrogen storage".